 This post contains affiliate links.
 Read the full disclosure here.

-This blueberry banana spinach smoothie is a healthy way to start your day!
+This blueberry banana spinach smoothie is a great way to start your day!
 With just 6 ingredients and easy to customize, it takes less than 5 minutes to make.
-It's creamy, filling, naturally sweet, and so nutritious!
+It’s creamy, flavorful, and so delicious!

-I typically like to start my morning one of two ways: either with a muffin (like these blueberry muffins), or with something a little bit lighter and healthier, like a smoothie.
-When I'm in the mood for the latter, this blueberry banana spinach smoothie is my go to!
+I typically like to start my morning one of two ways: either with a muffin (like these blueberry muffins), or a smoothie.
+When I’m in the mood for the latter, this blueberry banana spinach smoothie is my go to!

 Why You’ll Love This Blueberry Banana Spinach Smoothie

-- The blueberries and banana are sweet and delicious and mask the taste of the spinach - so it's a perfect way to sneak in some healthy greens.
+• The blueberries and banana are sweet and delicious and mask the taste of the spinach – so it’s a perfect way to sneak in some vegetables.

 Ingredients Needed

-- Yogurt: You can use greek yogurt, regular yogurt, coconut yogurt, almond yogurt, or soy yogurt, depending on your dietary preferences.
+• Yogurt: You can use greek yogurt, regular yogurt, coconut yogurt, almond yogurt, or soy yogurt, depending on your dietary preferences.
 I like to use vanilla coconut yogurt.
-Sweetened yogurt will make the smoother sweeter of course, but if you want to avoid added sugars, plain yogurt is best.
-If you don't have yogurt, you can also replace the yogurt with milk.
+If you don’t have yogurt, you can also replace the yogurt with milk.

-- Protein powder: I like to use flavourless collagen peptides in my smoothies.
-They make the smoothie thicker and you can't even taste it at all.
-It isn't vegan though, so you can use your vegan protein powder of choice, or a regular whey protein if you aren't vegan.
+• Protein powder: I like to use flavourless collagen peptides in my smoothies.
+They make the smoothie thicker and you can’t even taste it at all.
+They aren’t vegan though, so you can use your vegan protein powder of choice, or a regular whey protein if you aren’t vegan.
 You can also leave out the protein powder.

 Optional Smoothie Add-ins

-One of the best things about smoothies is that you can add a bunch of extra ingredients into them to make them even more filling and change up the flavors!
+One of the best things about smoothies is that you can add a bunch of extra ingredients into them to change up the flavors!
 Here are a few more ideas for add-ins:

-- Another source of healthy fats - avocados!
-I sometimes add about ⅓ to ½ of an avocado (depending how big it is) to my smoothies and it doesn't add much flavor but it makes your smoothies super creamy!
+• I sometimes add about 1/3 to 1/2 of an avocado (depending how big it is) to my smoothies and it doesn’t add much flavor but it makes your smoothies super creamy!

-- If you're into blueberry and chocolate flavors together, add a teaspoon of raw cacao to your smoothies.
-It's full of antioxidants and minerals and has a strong chocolate flavor!
+• If you’re into blueberry and chocolate flavors together, add a teaspoon of raw cacao to your smoothies.

 Step By Step Instructions